JBdesign53/bookmarklets/README.md

 # Bookmarklets

-Navigate to a specific directory and README.md for instructions.
+Navigate to a specific directory and click the README.md for instructions.